sandygudie/quiz-api/README.md

 ### Deployment on Render

-- Applicaton is on auto deploy from Github to Render.
+- Application is on auto deploy from Github to Render.

 ## CONTRIBUTING WORKFLOW
 - You can contribute to adding questions for the project [login](https://quizbase.netlify.app/login)